tsdataclinic/scout/.github/pull_request_template.md

 Please include a summary of the changes.
 Also include relevant motivation and context.
 List any dependencies that are required for this change.

-## Screenshots or Videos (if appropriate)
+## Screenshots or Videos (if applicable)

-Include screenshots or video recordings, if relevant to your change.
+Include screenshots or video recordings of your change (if applicable).

 ## Related Issues